Dasharo/docs/docs/unified-test-documentation/dasharo-security/201-verified-boot.md

 **Expected result**

-The `build` location contains the binary file, which size is equal to the flash chip size.
+The `build` location should contain the binary file, which size is equal to the flash chip size.

 ## VBO005.001 Flashing device with built firmware